Spomky-Labs/otphp/Resources/doc/installation.md

     firewalls:
         main:
             two_factor:
                 auth_form_path: 2fa_login    # The route name you have used in the routes.yaml
                 check_path: 2fa_login_check  # The route name you have used in the routes.yaml
-                always_use_default_target_path: false   # Optional, default is false
-                default_target_path: /                  # Optional, can be a path or a route name

     # This ensures that the form can only be accessed when two-factor authentication is in progress
     access_control:
         - { path: ^/2fa, role: IS_AUTHENTICATED_2FA_IN_PROGRESS }
 ```

+More per-firewall configuration options can be found in the [configuration reference](configuration.md).

 ### Step 5: Configure authentication tokens